Memories Within Miss Aggie: Cast

+Release

+The film premiered at the World Theatre in New York City and grossed $55,485 in its opening week, the highest gross for a theatre in New York that week other than Radio City Music Hall and more than the opening grosses of Deep Throat The Devil in Miss Jones.

 Oscar campaign

 In 1975, Inish Kae, the film's distributor, launched an ad campaign touting the movie for Academy Award nominations.
 The ads in the entertainment industry trade press touted Miss Aggie for Oscars for Best Picture, Best Director (Damiano) and Best Actress (Deborah Ashira).

 Home media

 In September 2018, the film was restored in 2K and released on DVD and Blu-ray by Vinegar Syndrome.